Tour hands out first slow-play penalty in 22 years | Golf Channel

 Rookie Brian Campbell and partner Miguel Angel Carballo each received a bad time and were assessed a one-shot penalty as a team, dropping their score to 2-over 74.

-“I kinda felt like it was a little unfair,” Campbell said in the locker room before his second round, “but nothing we could do about it.”
+“I kinda felt like it was a little unfair,” Campbell told GolfChannel.com in the locker room before his second round, “but nothing we could do about it.”

 As alternates, Campbell and Carballo were paired together at TPC Louisiana.
-They were the final group off on Thursday morning, along with PGA section pros Kyle Ramey and Phil Schmitt.
+They were the final group off on Thursday morning, along with local club pros Kyle Ramey and Phil Schmitt.

 “I hate to say it,” Campbell said, “but they were struggling through the first five holes and we got way out of position.”